 Want to change that?
-Get a compostable toothbrush.
+Get a natural, compostable toothbrush.

 You can find bamboo toothbrushes in a lot of organic shops and zero waste stores or eco friendly online stores by now.
 Organic Bamboo is a sustainable source because bamboo is a quick growing plant.

-You can even find tooth brushes made of recycled plastic, made of recycled money, some where you only need to dispose the head, etc. I just wait for the first supermarket to get them in stock!
+Other options would be tooth brushes made of recycled plastic, made of recycled money, or some where you only need to dispose the head, etc.

-If you are looking for a travel toothbrush?
+You are looking for a travel toothbrush?
+You don't need one.
+I never understood why we would need a single use toothbrush when traveling anyway...
 Just take your normal one.
 Theres no need for a disposable toothbrush because you travel.
 Wrap your toothbrush in a cotton cloth and go!

 If you still like to use plastic toothbrushes and tooth paste in a tube, check out Terra Cycle (if they are available in your country).
 They offer Zero Waste Boxes for all kind of products and make recycling possible.
 (Even for cigarette butts.)